Jasdero/JasderoPassePlatBundle/README.md

 * The templates were built using [Materialize](http://materializecss.com/getting-started.html)

 Don't forget to put the scripts in your `base.html.twig` as it is extended by the bundle.
-Since the bundle uses [FOSUserBundle](https://symfony.com/doc/master/bundles/FOSUserBundle/index.html) you also need to configure your app accordingly.

 ### Configuration
 #### Bundle